benjifs/sparkles/README.md

 sparkles can also be installed as a [Progressive Web App (PWA)](https://web.dev/progressive-web-apps/) on supported devices which will add the app as a **share target** and also add some quick action options.

-You can try it for yourself at: https://sparkles.sploot.com
+You can read more about this project [here](https://benji.dog/articles/sparkles/) and try it for yourself at: https://sparkles.sploot.com

 ## Development